Aljamea-tus-Saifiyah: Curriculum

 Its educational focus is the Quran, Islamic sciences, Islamic Jurisprudence, Arabic language, and Literature.
 Students are sent around the world for religious duties during the Ashara Mubaraka and Ramadan.

-A 11-year course of study is divided into three phases: The first phase is four years and involves 55 courses, the second phase is five years, subdivided into three years with 75 courses and two years with 90 subjects, and the final two-year phase focuses on specialization and advanced studies in Islamic and Arabic sciences.
+A 11-year course of study is divided into three phases: The first phase is four years and involves 55 courses, the second phase is five years, subdivided into three years with 75 courses and two years with 90 subjects, and the last two years of the second phase and the final two-year phase (four years in total) focus on specialization and advanced studies in Islamic and Arabic sciences.

-At the end of the 11th year, the students graduate with the degree of al-Faqih al-Jayyid, and are sent on khidmah (lit. 'community service') to hajj and other pilgrimages at full cost to the office of the Da'i al-Mutlaq.
+At the end of the 11th year, the students present a dissertation called "المقالة الموسعة" and graduate with the degree of al-Faqih al-Jayyid, and are sent on khidmah (lit. 'community service') to hajj and other pilgrimages at full cost to the office of the Da'i al-Mutlaq.
 These graduates, as per tradition, invite the Da'i al-Mutlaq for a ziyafat (lit. 'banquet') as a show of gratitude.

 The al-Faqih al-Jayyid degree is equivalent to the Masters of Arts from Aligarh Muslim University, recognized by Al Azhar and Cairo University.
 Four years of study at the university is equivalent to secondary education (GCSE) and seven years is equivalent to Higher Secondary (GCE A Level) post which the students qualify to test for an International Baccalaureate, recognized by Oxford University and others.